Andrew McCutchen Preview, Player Props: Pirates vs. Brewers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .374 this season while batting .251 with 75 walks and 54 runs scored.
+- McCutchen has 99 hits this season and a team-best OBP of .376.

-- Among qualifying hitters, he ranks 94th in batting average, while his on-base percentage ranks 11th and he is 117th in slugging.
+- Among qualifying hitters in baseball, he ranks 87th in batting average, 11th in on-base percentage, and 113th in slugging.

-- In 10.8% of his games this season, he has hit a long ball, and 2.6% of his trips to the dish.
+- He has gone deep in 10.7% of his games this season, and 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.